clemcer/loggifly/README.md

 - **📁 Log Attachments**: Automatically include a log file to the notification for context.
 - **⚡ Automatic Reload on Config Change**: The program automatically reloads the `config.yaml` when it detects that the file has been changed.
 - **📝 Configurable Alerts**: Filter log lines for relevant information and use templates for your messages and notification titles.
-- **🌐 Remote Access**: Connect and control multiple remote Docker hosts from a single interface.
+- **🌐 Remote Hosts**: Connect and monitor multiple remote Docker hosts.
-- **🐳 Docker Swarm Support**: Seamlessly manage Docker Swarm clusters and multiple remote hosts at the same time.

 ---
 # 🖼 Screenshots